TL;DR

 Keep your macOS and all your applications updated to the latest versions.
 Apple frequently releases security patches, and app updates often contain crucial vulnerability fixes.
 Periodically review your installed security and privacy apps, ensuring their configurations align with your current needs and that you're aware of new features or changes.

 The Mac security and privacy landscape in 2026 is dynamic and increasingly complex, demanding a proactive and multi-layered approach from users.
 The era of believing Macs are inherently immune to threats is long gone, with AI-powered attacks and sophisticated infostealers specifically targeting macOS.
 Apple's continuous security enhancements are foundational, but third-party applications are essential for comprehensive protection.
-Our top recommendation is to combine robust password management with comprehensive malware protection.
+Our top recommendation is to combine solid password management with comprehensive malware protection.
 Tools like 1Password and Bitwarden are non-negotiable for securing credentials and embracing passkey technology.
 Complementing this with an intelligent anti-malware solution such as ClamXAV or Malwarebytes is crucial for real-time threat detection.
-Furthermore, network control via firewalls like Little Snitch or LuLu, alongside a privacy-focused VPN like Mullvad, completes a strong defense strategy.
+Also, network control via firewalls like Little Snitch or LuLu, alongside a privacy-focused VPN like Mullvad, completes a strong defense strategy.
 Staying informed, regularly updating software, and adopting a 'Zero-Trust' mindset for your personal device are paramount in navigating the evolving digital threats of 2026.

 Security & Privacy Researcher